Model train scales come in a handful of commercial sizes.

 After HO, N scale is the most popular in North America.
 N scale is roughly half the size of HO scale at 1:160 ratio.
 Modelers tend to use N scale to build more complicated layouts in smaller spaces than HO scale layouts.
 Or they can use large spaces, such as garages or basements, to create scenic N scale empires using the size to create a life-like, but small scene.

 O scale, at a 1:48 ratio, is another popular scale.
 It was one of the original model train scales and used by historic manufacturers, such as Lionel, to produce large volumes of toy trains from the late 1800s to the present.
 Many toy trains are O-gauge — indicating they can use O-scale tracks – but are typically not true scale models.
 Modelers with large spaces may use O scale to create detailed and majestic scenes.
-Often they use a narrow-gauge version (On30) to model industries such as logging railroads.
+Often they use a narrow-gauge version (On3 or On30, which uses HO gauge track to run O scale models) to model industries such as logging railroads.

 Other commercial model train scales

-Z scale is often the smallest commercially available model train scale.
+Z scale is the smallest of the readily commercially available model train scales.
 Products in that scale are 1:220, or 220-times smaller than life-sized objects.
 Z scale layouts are rare and can often be seen in shows or conventions displayed in suitcases or other every-day objects to highlight how truly small the scale is.
+Other smaller scales are available, but will take some seeking out to find products and like-minded modelers.
+One of the smallest is T gauge.

 “Close enough” to scale